mosip/mosip-infra/deployment/sandbox/README.md

 ```

 Hence, your packet has been successfully created and uploaded.
 Once all the stages of Reg Proc are passed, you will get a confirmation mail on the email id you provided in the body.

+### MOSIP ID-Authetication (IDA)
+1. Make sure that, you are the root user and you have already installed the Kernel module as well as Registration-Processor Module
+1. Install the id-authetication module by executing the below command.
+    ```
+    $ sh install-mosip-ida.sh
+    ```
+1. Check for errors in `install-mosip-sandbox.log`.
+Go to the last line and check for `failed=0` which indicates that there are no failures during the deployment.

+1. If there are no errors in the log, wait for about 10 minutes for the id-authetication services to be up and running.